 Giulio had his first contact with programming thanks to World of Warcraft, where he tried to contribute to private servers and played with C# and MySQL on his machine.
 He would later start learning PHP to understand how web applications worked back then, serving as a catalyst for experimenting with other languages and frameworks.

 Having been exposed to different work environments ranging from commercial boards to NGOs, he has sharpened his skills and developed a passion for Software Craftmanship, which he now advocates vigorously.

 In his free time, you'll find him exploring the city, trying to convert everyone to Python and fighting invisible ninjas in gymnastics gyms.

-Zabih is our Office/Finance Manager with a First-Class honour’s degree in Accounting and Finance from Birkbeck University of London and AAT advance Diploma qualification.
-Zabih has over 7 years’ experience in financial and management accounts.
-Previously, he worked for Media Firm where he was Head of Finance for 4 years.
+Zabih is our Financial Controller with a First-Class honour’s degree in Accounting and Finance from the Birkbeck University of London and AAT advance Diploma qualification.
+Zabih has over 7 years of experience in financial and management accounts.
+Previously, he worked for a Media Firm where he was Head of Finance for 4 years.
 Prior to that Zabih was with the United Nations and Norwegian Embassy as a programme officer in Kabul, Afghanistan.